2222zz/osu-custom-overlay/README.md

-# CustomOverlay in gousumemory
+# CustomOverlay in gousumemory, tosu
 **This is made to be used in mania, and it may not work on other modes.**

+※ gosumemory is no longer updated. (official discord announce) so, change program to **tosu**(made by KotRikD).
+This is very similar to gosumemory.
-How to use gosumemory : https://github.com/l3lackShark/gosumemory
+How to use tosu : [https://github.com/l3lackShark/gosumemory](https://github.com/KotRikD/tosu)

 Made by **2ky ([@s2skky](https://twitter.com/s2skky))**.